whitneyburton/portfolios/templates/BEM4_template.md

 ## Community Involvement

 How else did you give back to the community this inning?
+Why do you think this is a required part of the Turing experience?

 ## Going Forward